AbinashBishoyi/FreeRapid/etc/readme.txt

     X ignore this exception in the app.log
 - java.lang.ClassCastException: java.awt.TrayIcon cannot be cast to java.awt.Component
     X ignore this exception in the app.log
-- some users reported not showing icon in tray on Linux X the only one known solution for this problem could be an upgrade JRE to version 1.6.0_10-rc or higher
+- Linux users reported not showing icon in tray on Linux X the only one known solution for this problem could be an upgrade JRE to version 1.6.0_10-rc or higher

 V.   FAQ